Henry S. Miller Company

-Henry S. Miller Company is one of the largest independent brokerage and property management firms in the Dallas-Fort Worth area of Texas.
+Henry S. Miller Company is one of the largest independent brokerage and property management firms in the Dallas-Fort Worth, Texas area.
 Founded in 1914, the business and the metroplex seemed to grow together.
 In a 1999 editorial naming the leading 20 Dallasites of the 20th Century, Henry S. Miller was called "the master of real estate brokerage."

 The company was founded by Henry S. Miller, Sr., who had worked in retail and real estate prior to venturing out on his own.
 The one-man business had offices in the Southland Life Insurance Building in downtown Dallas.
 In the 1930s, Henry S. Miller, Jr. joined the business and helped it diversify into insurance.
 The father and son formed an official partnership during World War II.

 In 1960, the company was incorporated and continued growing.
 Henry S. Miller, Jr. was named its chairman and chief executive officer.
 He is credited with providing the leadership for the company's continued diversification.
 The portfolio of services included property-management, office and shopping center leasing, as well as industrial property leasing.
 In 1961 and 1962, the company posted record-breaking sales.
 In 1961 alone, its sales were more than $15 million.
 Vance C. Miller, Henry Jr's son, joined the firm in 1959 and became president in 1970, Vance is credited in large part for growing the company to national prominence.
 Vance encouraged Henry Jr to pursue the purchase of Highland Park Village in 1977.

 From 1970 until 1977, Roger Staubach, then the quarterback of the Dallas Cowboys, worked for the company in the off-season.
 (He went on to a career in commercial real estate after his retirement from sports.)

 Example projects included high-profile properties such as Highland Park Village (1977), Preston Royal (1958), and later West Village (2001) by Henry's son Henry S. Miller III.
 Clients included a wide variety of professional and retail firms such as Target stores, Blockbuster Video, Boston Market Wyatt's Cafeterias. and many more.
 The company also provided services free of charge to non-profit agencies in the Dallas area including the Red Cross, the YMCA, and the Scottish Rite Hospital for Crippled Children.
 Additionally, the family was active in many other civic projects.
 The Dallas Morning Newss Rena Pederson described Henry and Juanita Miller as "stalwart" patrons of the arts in the community.
 Without their stewardship, there would not have been a Dallas Opera."